Nemesysco/LVA-Dockers/README.md

 We are working to rebuild the interface and installation and much of what is described below will change and become simpler with future releases.

+**Opening your developer account**
+If you don't have a developer account yet, please visit https://nmsnewusers.azurewebsites.net/ to start the process and create an account for your organization.
+Once your new account is created and validated, it will be credited with 50 USD for your initial tests and learning experiences.
+Keep the information sent to you in the activation email as it will be needed in the future steps.

 **Installation**
 When you unzip the installer nms_installer-v1.0.5.sh you will find in the installer sub-directory nms_installer/ the installer script nms_installer.sh.
 At this time, you need to run the script as root (the next version will not require it)